Skip to main content

 State Grants

-Each year, Ford Philanthropy awards a number of competitive grants to State Highway Safety Offices to support, implement and evaluate teen-centric safe mobility programs.
+Ford Philanthropy has awarded competitive grants to State Highway Safety Offices to support, implement and evaluate teen-centric safe mobility programs.

-The State Highway Safety Offices in Montana and the District of Columbia received funding in 2024.
-Montana is enhancing driver education for Tribal youth, while D.C. is prioritizing pedestrian and bicycle safety outreach and education for migrant families and residents experiencing homelessness.
+In 2024, the State Highway Safety Offices in Montana and the District of Columbia received funding.
+Montana enhanced driver education for Tribal youth, while D.C. prioritized pedestrian and bicycle safety outreach and education for migrant families and residents experiencing homelessness.

 Young Drivers and Traffic Fatalities: 20 Years of Progress on the Road to Zero